omphalos/resumable-eval/README.markdown

     ;(function() {
       var x = 1
-      naiveEval = function(code) { return eval(code) }
+      // This might look like it works naiveEval = function(code) { return eval(code) }
     })()

-    naiveEval('x') // This returns 1 but ...
+    // This does return 1, but ...
+    naiveEval('x')

-    naiveEval('var y = 3')
+    // We can't save the scope and add variables this way. naiveEval('var y = 3')

-    naiveEval('x + y') // This fails because y is undefined
+    // This fails because y is undefined naiveEval('x + y')

 This is why we need *resumable-eval* :)